-Redevelopment Goal No.2: Increase rental and owner-occupied housing Downtown, targeting key demographic groups seeking a more urban lifestyle.
+- Increase rental and owner-occupied housing Downtown targeting diverse populations identified as seeking a more urban lifestyle.

-Redevelopment Goal No.3: Simplify the approval process for Downtown development and improve departmental and agency coordination.
+- Simplify and increase the efficiency of the approval process for Downtown development and improve departmental and agency coordination

 The following is a list of redevelopment activities, projects, and programs, for which the DIA (acting as the Southside Community Redevelopment Agency) can seek to allocate Southside CRA Trust Fund monies throughout the life of the Southside CRA to continue the redevelopment of Downtown: